Bazzadwarf/TheOchulus/README.md

     - `gamename` - The name of the game.
     - `gameid` - The IGDB game ID.

+## /globalbeatlist

+Show a list of all games beaten for the 100 games challenge in chronological order.

 ## /info

 Get info on the bot.